aaronwmorris/indi-allsky/README.md

     * 60 second maximum exposure:  ~15 minutes

 ## Keograms
 Keograms are a visual representation of the entire timelapse video in a single frame.
 Every image is rotated so that the vertical aligns to the meridian and then the center-vertical column is extraced from each frame and compiled into the keogram.
+The rotation parameter in the config is KEOGRAM_ANGLE

-Below you can see it was cloudy the first half of the night and then clear.
-If you look closely enough, you can see the Andromeda galaxy as it passed through the meridian in this example keogram.
-Jupiter is at the bottom.
+Below you can see perodic clouds passed over between 8-9pm and again between 4-5am.
+If you look closely enough, you can see the Pleiades star cluster and the Orion constellation as it passed through the meridian in this example keogram.

 ![](./content/keogram_example.jpg)